- Cross-origin requests are sent from a location that does not belong to the website you're visiting.

 - In the Shortcut tab, for Target, add –disable-web-security at the end.

-- Click on Apply button to save the changes.
+- Click on the Apply button to save the changes.
 If asked to provide the system password, enter your password and click OK.

 - Close the Properties window.